Are you in need of REST & RESTORATION after an oppressive and harmful relationship?

 He makes all things new!
 Isaiah 43:19

 $50 non-refundable deposit will hold your spot.
 Conference fee payments can be paid in one lump sum or broken down into several payments.
-Lodging cost is reflected in the total cost ranges above, but will be collected separately by the Retreat Center.
+Lodging cost will be collected separately by the Retreat Center.

 When you register for the retreat, you will be sent a private page with the retreat facility and instructions on how to select and reserve your room.
 For questions, please refer to the FAQ’s below or/and email Priscilla at email@example.com